rgvlee/EntityFrameworkCore.Testing/README.md

 }
 ```

-Specifying a `FromSql` result for a query is exactly the same as for a set.
+Specifying a FromSql result for a query is exactly the same as for a set.

-### Keyless DbSets (EntityFrameworkCore 3.0.0)
+### Keyless Sets (EntityFrameworkCore 3.\*)
 As above.

 ### ExecuteSqlCommand
-Specifying an `ExecuteSqlCommand` result is similar to `FromSql` with the main difference being the return type. `ExecuteSqlCommand` always returns an `int`.
+Specifying an ExecuteSqlCommand result is similar to FromSql with the main difference being the return type.
+ExecuteSqlCommand returns an int - the number of rows affected by the SQL statement passed to it.

 ``` C#
 [Test]